kubermatic/docs/content/kubeone/v1.2/prerequisites/credentials.en.md

 ## Credentials File

-The credentials file is a key-value YAML file, where the key is the environment variable name from the [environment variables section][environemnt-variables].
+The credentials file is a key-value YAML file, where the key is the environment variable name from the [environment variables section][environment-variables].
 It has the priority over the environment variables, so you can use it if you want to use different credentials or if you don't want to export credentials as environment variables.